Relocating to Canada?

 Depending on what visa you are coming to Canada, you will be required to be able to support yourself until you get a job.

-If you are looking for reliable travel insurance, we highly recommend World Nomads.
+If you are looking for reliable travel insurance, we highly recommend TrueTraveller and World Nomads.

 To find out more about working holiday visa in Canada read our ‘15 things you need to know about working holiday visa in Canada‘.

 It is crucial that you know what is the cost of living in a city you are heading to.
 Here are some stats to give you an idea of what to expect:

 For more info or to compare the cost of living between cities, you can head here.

 Choose a bank and money transfer company when relocating to Canada:

 After you land in Canada, generally you will require a bank account.
 We checked many banks before making a decision.

 The most popular banks among expats are CIBC, Scotia Bank, Tangerine and TD.
 We highly recommend that you will check bank offers before making a decision.